-The grant, consisting of two major allocations, is projected to total \$2.38 billion in 2015-16.
+The grant, consisting of two major allocations, is projected to total \$2.47 billion in 2018-19.

-Allocation 2015-16 Amount
+Allocation 2018-19 Amount

-School operations \$2,051.4 million
+School operations \$2.11 billion

-School renewal \$325.0 million
+School renewal \$360.7 million

-Total \$2,376.4 million
+Total \$2 .47 billion

-The school operations allocation, which addresses operating costs such as heating, lighting, maintenance and cleaning of schools, consists of several components.
-The largest component is based on a benchmark operating cost associated with a standard floor area for each elementary and secondary pupil.
-This per-pupil benchmark is being increased to support the cost of operating space that students use.
+- The school operations allocation, which addresses operating costs such as heating, lighting, maintenance and cleaning of schools, consists of several components.
+The largest component is based on a benchmark operating cost associated with a standard floor area for each elementary and secondary pupil. - The school renewal allocation addresses the costs of repairing and renovating schools.
+Like the operations allocation, it consists of a number of components.
+The largest component is based on a benchmark renewal cost associated with a standard floor area for each elementary and secondary pupil.